 BA (Hons) Hotel and Hospitality Management is a practical course, designed to prepare you for employment in the challenging arena of hospitality and hotel management.

-At University, you will learn about the many business elements and systems that hotels reply upon to operate effectively.
-These include marketing, human resource management, sustainability, revenue management, customer service and quality systems.
+Throughout the Hotel and Hospitality Management course, you will learn about the many business elements and systems that the hotel and industry rely upon to operate effectively.
 Tailored to the sector and by learning from real-life examples, you’ll be able to start using your new knowledge in the workplace straight away.

 The practical element of this course is vital.
 On work placement at The Celtic Manor Resort, you’ll learn about 5 star hospitality and guest management from the ground up.
 This invaluable opportunity will not only inform what you learn in the classroom, but will help you be ready for the workplace when you graduate.

 In Year One you will study the following specified modules, alongside undertaking a work placement at the Celtic Manor.